Andrews Avenue: Route description

 West of Domestic Road and a small creek called Estero de Tripa de Gallina, the road enters the Baclaran area of Parañaque.
 The road narrows into a four-lane undivided road carrying one-way westbound traffic.
 The road meets its western terminus at Roxas Boulevard.

 History

-The avenue was formerly called Nichols Field Road, later shortened to Nichols Road, after the US air base in Pasay which it served.
-Nichols Field, in turn, was named after Captain Henry E. Nichols, a US Navy commander of monitor ship USS Monadnock during the Philippine–American War.
-The air base was built in 1912 and the road to Fort McKinley (now Fort Bonifacio) and to Dewey Boulevard (now Roxas Boulevard) was constructed shortly thereafter.
+The avenue was formerly called Nichols Field Road, later shortened to Nichols Road, after the US air base in Pasay, which it served.
+Nichols Field, in turn, was named after Captain Henry E. Nichols, a US Navy commander of the monitor ship USS Monadnock during the Philippine–American War.
+The air base was built in 1912, and the road to Fort McKinley (now Fort Bonifacio) and Dewey Boulevard (now Roxas Boulevard) was constructed shortly thereafter.
 The whole stretch from Dewey to Fort McKinley was named Nichols Road.

 At present, the Fort Bonifacio/Taguig portion is named Lawton Avenue.
-In Pasay, the longest portion has been renamed to Andrews Avenue, after Frank Maxwell Andrews, the United States Army general officer during World War II and one of the founders of the United States Army Air Force.
+In Pasay, the longest portion has been renamed to Andrews Avenue in honor of Lt.
+General Frank Maxwell Andrews.

+From 2004 to 2017, the NAIA Expressway was built above most of the road's Pasay portion.
+The Circulo del Mundo roundabout built on the avenue was opened to motorists in 2010, featuring its centerpiece, Layag Islas (Islands in Flight), which was constructed from September 2009 to December 2010 but was eventually dismantled in November 2014 due to public backlash over its perceived wastefulness.

+On April 14, 2024, a sinkhole formed along Sales Road near Villamor Air Base Gate 3, forcing the temporary closure of its two innermost eastbound lanes.
+Initially a pothole, it expanded to approximately 3 m in width and depth.
+On April 15, Maynilad Water Services reported that the sinkhole likely resulted from soil saturation due to a water leak from its secondary pipeline, with the company investigating potential external damage as the cause.
+SMC Infrastructure also investigated whether the sinkhole and the leak have compromised the integrity of the NAIA Expressway.
+It was finally covered on April 17.